Lartg/discord-webscraper/04-Add-a-Command-Handler-/readme.md

     - the check we have added ensures that bots in the channel will not create recursive requests.
 You should add this check to any event handler involving the reading of messages.
   #### Parse messages for a command
     - I like to use message prefixes as flags.
 Something easy to type, but you wouldn't typically start a message/sentence with.
 In this tutorial messages that begin with an "!" will be read as a command.
-    - add the command check below, and feel free to deviate from the tutorial here to parse the cammand however you wish

   ```go
   func diceCreate(s *discordgo.Session, m *discordgo.MessageCreate) {
 	// Ignore messages from the bot itself or other bots to prevent recursive requests